eg-delacruz/42-push_swap/README.md

 If there is only one node in a, don't do nothing

 If there is only two nodes in a, check if they are sorted.
-If they aren't, just do pa
+If they aren't, just do sa

 If only three nodes in a, order them in a without pushing any node to b (try to create your own ordering algorithm for three nodes!).